sythanhho/quotes/index.md

 > - Voltaire
 >"Let us cultivate our garden."
 > - Ralph Waldo Emerson
 >"The only person you are destined to become is the person you decide to be."
+> - Maya Angelou
+>"We may encounter many defeats, but we must not be defeated."